dspasibenko/raywin-go/README.md

 - Cross-platform, allowing development and debugging on a standard computer.

 ## Quick Introduction
 While working on a home-built airplane, I designed and developed an observability system using a Raspberry Pi as the UX interface (cockpit touchpad display).
 To maintain stability and simplicity, I avoided running Linux in a full desktop configuration and did not include any GUI desktop environment.
+Unnecessary services were turned off.
 At the same time, I needed a reliable graphical interface to control my devices.
 This is where **raywin-go** initially came into play.

 <video src="https://github.com/user-attachments/assets/b2c7a889-418f-4251-aca9-d72ff4382b5c" controls="controls" style="max-width: 500px;">
 </video>